umd-lib/staffdirectory-ldap/docs/OutputDocumentMapping.md

 * CategoryStatus - Uses the "CategoryStatus" sheet to expand an abbreviation to its full text
-* Percentage - The value is displayed as a numeric percentage
+* Percentage - Value is displayed as a numeric percentage
 * PhoneNumber - Value is treated as a phone number
-* Text - the value is displayed unchanged
+* Text - Value is displayed unchanged